A Jedi's Fight - A Star Wars Fan Fiction Story

 Wedge started to laugh.

 "That guy has to learn a lot, Leia.
 He doesn't seem to know that your padawan is in good health again.
-It's good to know that his communication lines are cut off.
-His spies could have informed him as you and Ian were on Dalmaran consulting Mon Mothma about our intervention in this system."
+It's good to know that his communication lines had been cut off.
+His spies could have informed him while you and Ian were on Dalmaran consulting Mon Mothma about our intervention in this system."

-"That's a lucky coincidence, but my padawan and yours have left Na'ctaMagh'Ba together with Liane to an unknown destination and they haven't turned up here yet.
+"That's a lucky coincidence, but like I told you my padawan and yours have left Na'ctaMagh'Ba together with Liane and they haven't turned up here yet.
 Neither of them responded to the Jedi way of communication."
 Leia commented and Wedge heard a worried tone in her voice.

 Madine joined the conversation.

-"Your Highness, if the Astræa turns up now, the Tychorion can intercept her and bring her on board.
+"Your Highness, if the Astræga turns up now, the Tychorion can intercept her and bring her on board.
 I'm sure those three runaways will tell us their reason for their flight."

 "Does Luke already know, they have gone?"
 Wedge asked.